HCYT/notionAI/README.md

 const notionAI = new NotionAI(process.env["TOKEN"], process.env["SPACE_ID"]);

 // usage example
-let pageTitle = "Scrum member summaary" let pageContent = "This document will introduce you to the members of a Scrum team, including the Scrum Master, the Product Owner, and the development team members" let selectedText = "" await notionAI.writingPrompt(prompt, pageTitle, selectedText, pageContent).then((text) => {
+let pageTitle = "Scrum member summary" let pageContent = "This document will introduce you to the members of a Scrum team, including the Scrum Master, the Product Owner, and the development team members" let selectedText = "" await notionAI.writingPrompt(prompt, pageTitle, selectedText, pageContent).then((text) => {